protein tyrosine phosphatase, non-receptor type 11

-The PTPN11 gene carries the instructions for making a protein called SHP-2.
-This protein helps control (regulate) the activation of the RAS/MAPK signaling pathway, which helps control several important cell functions.
-Specifically, it regulates the growth and division of cells (proliferation), the process by which cells mature to carry out specific functions (differentiation), cell movement (migration), and the self-destruction of cells (apoptosis).
+The PTPN11 gene provides instructions for making a protein called SHP-2.
+This protein helps regulate the RAS/MAPK signaling pathway.
+This pathway is involved in several important cell functions, including the growth and division of cells (proliferation), the process by which cells mature to carry out specific functions (differentiation), cell movement (migration), and the self-destruction of cells (apoptosis).
 During embryonic development, the SHP-2 protein is critical in the development of the heart, blood cells, bones, and several other tissues.

 The PTPN11 gene belongs to a class of genes known as oncogenes.
 When mutated, oncogenes have the potential to cause normal cells to become cancerous.

 More than 90 mutations causing Noonan syndrome have been identified in the PTPN11 gene.
 This condition is characterized by mildly unusual facial characteristics, short stature, heart defects, bleeding problems, skeletal malformations, and many other signs and symptoms.
 Most of the PTPN11 gene mutations replace single amino acids used to make the SHP-2 protein.
 The resulting protein is either continuously turned on (active) or has prolonged activation, rather than promptly switching on and off in response to other cellular proteins.
 This increase in protein activity disrupts the regulation of the RAS/MAPK signaling pathway that controls cell functions such as proliferation.
 This misregulation can result in the heart defects, growth problems, skeletal abnormalities, and other features of Noonan syndrome.